thatxy/ember-frost-test/rfcs/README.md

 Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the ember-frost-test repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the [insert team] has agreed to it in principle and are amenable to merging it.
+Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the [reviewer team] has agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is